 Posted in honor of the 50th anniversary of the assassination of John F Kennedy.

-Posted by Dr Stuart Jeanne Bramhall on November 12, 2013, With 9505 Reads Filed under Corruption, Government & Politics.
+Posted by Dr Stuart Jeanne Bramhall on November 12, 2013, With 9604 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.